When was the last time your cell phone carrier did something nice for you?

 - Sun, November 14th – Finding myself in “data jail” yet again, I gave in and upgraded to the “Set 12” plan, upping my data allocation from 5GB to 12GB.
 One slightly annoying thing about changing one’s plan is that it doesn’t take effect until your next billing cycle, so you need to purchase “Fast Data Top-Ups” at $5/GB to tide you over.
 Also annoying is the fact that you need to talk to Customer Service to change your plan, as you cannot do it yourself via their web site or phone app.
 The good news is that I continue to experience great customer service whenever I contact them via their webchat service.
 The agents I’ve worked with have always been friendly without being annoying (Note to companies like Chase, Comcast, and AT&T: thanking me for being a customer every 10 seconds is not a replacement for actual customer service!), and, most importantly, are always able to solve my problems quickly.

 Carrier Network Support – Yes?
 No?
 Maybe?

-My particular iPhone, a 256GB iPhone X model A1901 purchased in late 2017, was designed with AT&T and T-Mobile’s networks in mind.
+I started this journey on a 256GB iPhone X model A1901 purchased in late 2017, which was designed with AT&T and T-Mobile’s networks in mind.
 However it does not fully support T-Mobile’s full network: it’s missing LTE band 71, which they use quite a bit throughout Wisconsin.
 The model A1865, which was sold for use on Sprint and Verizon’s networks, supports the same LTE network bands, and also the legacy 3G CDMA technology that these carriers used.